Course

 Overview

-This module provides a basic overview of program evaluation, and how this applies to the SEHEEF.
+This module provides an overview of program evaluation, and how this applies to the SEHEEF.
 It explains the purpose and benefits of evaluating student equity programs, and key principles to ensure robust and valid evaluation that produces meaningful and accurate findings.
+By the end of the module, learners will understand why the evaluation of student equity programs is important and the key steps and requirements for effective program evaluation.

 Learning Outcomes